Families First Coronavirus Response Act (FFCRA) benefits small businesses and families

 What if you’re self-employed?

 Being a small business means you have others who work for you.
 But what if it’s just you running your business?

 FFCRA provides a credit for self-employed individuals carrying on any trade or business if they would be allowed paid leave under the expanded FMLA (EFMLEA).

-If you’re self-employed and regularly work for yourself, you could also be eligible for this tax credit (even if you telework for up 10 days throughout the year).
+If you’re self-employed and regularly work for yourself, you could also be eligible for this tax credit (even if you telework).
 You’re self-employed if you are:

 - An independent contractor or sole proprietor

 The FFCRA credit is an offset from your self-employment tax, which includes Medicare and Social Security.
 Read more about paying self-employment tax.

 If you take leave for yourself, it must be because you can’t work or telework due to:

 - A federal, state, or local isolation or quarantine order

 - Advisement from a health care provider to self-quarantine